mattpannella/pupdate/README.md

     -p, --path               Absolute path to install location -c, --core               The core you want to update.
 Runs for all otherwise -f, --platformsfolder    Preserve the Platforms folder, so customizations aren't overwritten by updates.

+  uninstall            Delete a core
+    -p, --path               Absolute path to install location -c, --core               The core you want to uninstall.
+Required -a, --assets             Delete the core specific Assets folder. ex: Assets/{platform}/{corename}

   assets               Run the asset downloader
     -p, --path               Absolute path to install location